xarvh/exalted-cypher-system/martial-arts/styles/mantis.md

 *Using her defense to divert her attacker’s weapon or limbs, the Mantis stylist creates an opening in his guard.*

-+1 Parry, can parry any attack barehanded as if with an indestructible weapon.
++1 Parry, can parry attacks barehanded.

 If the Parry is successful, the attacker's next Parry loses 1.